Hammer1279/ed-tracker/README.md

  ## events
  **Depricated, now listen on the EDTracker itself!**
+ > Exists for Backwards compatibility only, and might not be included in future versions

  The events EventStream is used to read Data from the Incoming connections and logs from internal scripts

  There are 2 Types of Events so far: